 The Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
-The Internal Auditors monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.
+The Internal Auditors monitors and evaluates the efficacy and adequacy of internal control systems in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.

-9. Highlights of performance of Subsidiary Companies, Joint Venture or Associate Company and their contribution to the overall performance of the company
+9. Highlights of performance of Subsidiary Companies, Joint Ventures or Associate Companies and their contribution to the overall performance of the Company

-The Company has neither any subsidiary, Joint Venture, nor any Associate Company.
-During the year, neither any company become nor ceased to be subsidiary, joint venture, or associate company.
+The Company does not have any subsidiary, or Joint Venture, or any Associate Company.
+Further, during the year under review, neither any company became nor ceased to become subsidiary, joint venture, or associate company of the Company.